 Fun Holiday Activities that Develop STEM Skills

 Keeping kids entertained in the winter school holidays can be a challenge as they tend to get restless and bored when cooped up inside all day.
+You should consider these fun holiday activities that develop STEM skills.

 Working with the hands to build something is excellent for developing hand-eye coordination, and it helps children get a better understanding of weight, shape and size.